ppolonik2/ppolonik2.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    National and state-level disparities in particulate matter pollution.
+    National and state-level disparities in particulate matter pollution by race.
+Disparity here is defined the percent difference between the population-weighted mean concentration and the total population-weighted mean.
 </div>